time-killer-games/GMAppImager/README.md

 On Ubuntu based distros, you can install zenity with `sudo apt install zenity`.

+If KWin is your Window Manager (which is likely if you are running in KDE), use kdialog instead.

+On Ubuntu based distros, you can install kdialog with `sudo apt install kdialog`.

-While you can run GameMaker Studio 2 on other Linux distros, it's not supported.
+While you can run GameMaker Studio 2 on other Linux distros, it's not technically supported.

-Donations can be made by purchasing this from [itch.io](https://samuel-venable.itch.io/gmappimager).